How To Build A DIY Wood Floating Desk With Simple Brackets

 13. Apply stain.
 We used our favorite stain color on this desk and are happy we did!

 15. Poly, sand, poly, sand, poly.
-Our desk had 3 coats and sanding the polyurethane in between layers creates more finished and smoother look.
+Our desk had 3 coats and sanding the polyurethane in between layers creates a more finished and smoother look.

 Make sure to check back in the future to get a tour of the complete craft room for our children.
 They have already spent hours creating in there!